-- In relation to FP/NP contracts: - Clarification from a physician on billing FFS outside of contracted hours - A few clinics reached out and inquired about the onboarding an NP. - In relation to the RN in Practice: - Feedback from a clinic stating that mandated Occupational Health & Safety assessments performed by the Health Authority disrupt workflow given the number of HA staff present as well as are perceived as being intrusive to the clinic while physicians and practice staff are still seeing patients. - In period 9, a maternity leave position was filled by adjusting an RN attached to another clinic as the onboarding for maternity leave position was not successful.
+In relation to FP/NP contracts:

+- Clarification to the MoH about billings for signed GP contracts.
+A few conversations arose related to payment, private billings and encounter reporting. - General clarification related to whether GPs who are new to the community, but not new to practice can sign the contract - In relation to the RN in Practice: - Feedback from a clinic stating that mandated Occupational Health & Safety assessments performed by the Health Authority disrupt workflow given the number of HA staff present as well as are perceived as being intrusive to the clinic while physicians and practice staff are still seeing patients. - o In period 9, a maternity leave position was filled by adjusting an RN attached to another clinic as the onboarding for maternity leave position was not successful.
 The family practice that was slated to get this new nurse was collaborative and understanding of the circumstances and supported this coverage adjustment.
 In period 10, there has been further feedback, conversations and work taking place in order to onboard a nurse into the clinic setting.
-As of the end of period 10, the clinic still does not have a nurse. - As the employment organization, FHA has been asked and agreed to provide weekly hiring updates to allow for further collaboration and information sharing between partner organizations. - Billing rejections from MSP related to the RN encounter codes continue to occur.
+As of the end of period 11, the clinic still does not have a nurse. - Billing rejections from MSP related to the RN encounter codes continue to occur.
 A consequence of this leads to increased work in the clinic setting.
-Feedback from MoH noted that RNs need to route encounters through physician payee number - this is added work to the providers and can take away from providers seeing patients.
+Feedback from MoH noted that RNs need to route encounters through physician payee number - this is added work to the providers and can take away from providers seeing patients. - Development an orientation for this program must be done in collaboration with partner organizations.
+Previous orientation development was done in consultation which resulted in potential redundancies in the onboarding process for the RNs as well as a potential delay for them to start in practice. - In relation to the MHSU supports - Discussion around process for information sharing between counsellors and primary care providers - ensuring that communication is clear, succinct and in readable formats.